 While 50% of respondents said they have employees already travelling or booking reservations to travel in the near future, resuming travel will be different for everyone.
 The combined results of the State of the Market research (April to August 2020) shows that over 90% of businesses indicated that they planned to travel domestically and short haul international flights, within three months of government re-opening borders and lifting restrictions such as quarantine.
 Yet the number of trips taken will likely be lower, as only 26% of businesses are planning to return to their pre-COVID-19 levels for domestic travel during 2021.
 The remaining 74% of businesses predict reduced domestic travel for the immediate year ahead.
 The average number of business trips per traveller pre-COVID, was 6-8 per year; this number is likely to fall between 3 and 4 trips per person, per year until 2023.

-Clients still have long-haul travel plans on hold as they assess the balance between need and safety.
-National businesses in China, Australia, New Zealand, India and USA were less likely to have long-haul international plans for 2021, indicating domestic and short-haul international travel will be planned for next year.
-However, respondents in India advised they were optimistic of the business scenario in the near future and only expected a 4% dip in travel spends in 2021 as compared to pre-COVID levels.
+Clients still have long-haul travel plans on hold indefinitely, as they assess the balance between need and safety.
+In particular, national businesses in China, Australia, New Zealand and USA were less likely to have long-haul international plans for 2021, indicating only domestic and short-haul international travel will be planned for next year.
+29% of respondents from China said they won't be travelling long haul, while 16% of respondents in Australia, 22% in New Zealand and 7% in the USA indicated the same.

 The below provides a snapshot of professionals currently travelling globally: